*YWCA NENY Domestic Violence Support Services UPDATE*

 For more information about the Counseling Services available, click HERE.

-YES is designed to assist women who are victims of domestic violence manage their personal finances, identify their interests and skills, and find employment.
+Our economic empowerment program is designed to assist women who are victims of domestic violence manage their personal finances, identify their interests and skills, and find employment.
 As a part of the department, women will be assisted with financial planning, time management, and goal setting.
 Preparation for job interviews and providing professional clothing will help job seekers make a positive first impression.
 For more information contact Bonnie at 518 374-3394 ext 142.

 Available Services: goal setting; time and stress management; computer use assistance; information about continuing education or training; job search tips and techniques; help with employment applications, resumes, and cover letters; job interview preparation; access to professional clothing in the Soroptimist Closet; financial planning and budget assistance; referrals to community agencies